-If you're facing a wage garnishment, or your wages are already being garnished, you might be wondering whether you should hire an attorney, challenge the wage garnishment on your own, do nothing, or take some other action.
-Whether you should hire an attorney or address the garnishment some other way depends on a number of factors.
+If you're facing a wage garnishment or your wages are already being garnished, you might be wondering whether you should hire an attorney, challenge the wage garnishment on your own, do nothing, or take some other action.
+Whether you should hire an attorney or address the garnishment some other way depends on a number of factors, like whether:

 Below are some factors to consider when deciding what to do.

 If your employer threatens to fire you because of the garnishment, you should consult with an attorney immediately.
 It is illegal for an employer to fire you just because your wages are being garnished.

-Bankruptcy will stop most wage garnishments.
-If you are struggling with debt, you might want to consult with an attorney to find out whether bankruptcy can help you get back on your feet.
+If you're struggling with debt, you might want to consult with an attorney to find out whether bankruptcy can help you get back on your feet.
 Filing a bankruptcy petition will stop most garnishments immediately.
-(Learn more in How Bankruptcy Can Stop Wage Garnishments.)
-It will not stop an income deduction to pay child or spousal support.
-(Learn the difference between an income deduction order and a wage garnishment.)
+But it won't stop an income deduction to pay child or spousal support.